ksator/junos_monitoring_with_a_TIG_stack/README.md

 #### Telegraf container

 Run this command to instanciate a telegraf container with the telegraf configuration file [telegraf.conf](telegraf.conf)
+The Telegraf container will be connected to the network tig.
 This container will collect data from Junos according to the telegraf input plugin configuration in [telegraf.conf](telegraf.conf)
 It will create on the influxdb container the database `juniper` and the user `juniper` with a password `juniper`
 It will store the data collected in the database `juniper` of the influxdb container using the user `juniper`